F-4: La Valla learning experience

 Therefore, we will provide a learning environment that:

-Focuses on relationships and individual support through 1:19 and being known and loved by Educators
+Focuses on relationships and individual support through the Marcellin group and being known and loved by Educators

 Recognises the beauty of wonder and its importance in learning

 Provides experiences for students to face uncertainty and foster resilience ensuring the development of personal capabilities through opportunities to try, fail, relaunch and succeed